rpkarlsson/LNU-Pandoc-Thesis/source/01-introduction.md

 # Introduction

-In this chapter[@chris.beams.io] you shall give an introduction to your thesis project.
+In this chapter[@chris.beams.io, p.
+38] you shall give an introduction to your thesis project.
 It shall start with a broad overview of what your project is all about.
 Similar to the abstract, the introduction shall make the reader interested in continue reading your report.
 Don’t be too detailed here; there are plenty of opportunities to add details in later chapters.